sampoornap/nnfs/README.md

 # nnfs
-neural network from scratch using python
+neural network from scratch using python (during a random ai class)